armgit5/CalendarAppRuby/README.md

 Sales Calendar Application

 This app works to schedule the engineering team on their daily customer visits.
 The calendar runs on fullcalendar.io library.
 This calendar make an ajax get request to update the calendar every 10 seconds.
 The app has REST api that a mobile phones can comminucate to via apps.
 You can also download an iOS app that works with this Ruby app from this git repository (https://github.com/armgit5/salesAppIOS).

+To restore postgres db from dump file - use pg_restore --verbose --clean --no-acl --no-owner -h localhost -U postgres -d serviceapp 3917b083-192f-4aee-837e-c26f3ef5f054

 The demo website link is http://arm-calendar.herokuapp.com Username is arm and password arm123